 Bindings: the ‘x’ factor for enhancing data flow

-And in the next clip, Gilmour demonstrates how to utilise a specific type of binding, the cosmos DB binding:
+And in this clip, Gilmour demonstrates how to utilise a specific type of binding, the cosmos DB binding.

 Durable functions: simple solutions for complex workflow

 Triggers and bindings are useful because they’re a more seamless way to facilitate the execution of important, dynamic functions.
 To support an even broader range of use cases and orchestrate more complex workflows, Azure Functions offers an extension, Durable Functions, which Gilmour discusses in detail, here.